Cundinamarca Department

-Department of Cundinamarca (Departamento de Cundinamarca, /es/) is one of the departments of Colombia.
+Cundinamarca (/es/) is a department of Colombia.
 Its area covers 22623 km2 (not including the Capital District) and it has a population of 2,919,060 as of 2018 (3,445,300, DANE 2023 projections).
 It was created on August 5, 1886, under the constitutional terms presented on the same year.
 Cundinamarca is located in the center of Colombia.

 Cundinamarca's capital city is Bogotá, the capital of Colombia.
 This is a special case among Colombian departments, since Bogotá is not legally a part of Cundinamarca, yet it is the only department that has its capital designated by the Constitution (if the capital were to be ever moved, it would take a constitutional reform to do so, instead of a simple ordinance passed by the Cundinamarca Assembly).
 In censuses, the populations for Bogotá and Cundinamarca are tabulated separately; otherwise, Cundinamarca's population would total over 11 million.

 Etymology

-The name of Cundinamarca comes from Kuntur marqa, an indigenous expression, probably derived from Quechuan and means "condor's nest".
+According to Colombia’s National Cultural Information System (Sistema Nacional de Información Cultural de Colombia, SINIC), the territory that now comprises the department of Cundinamarca was inhabited in pre-Columbian times by various Indigenous societies, most notably the Muisca.
+This presence has led some historians to associate the origin of the department’s name with terms belonging to this community.
+However, there is no consensus regarding its exact origin, resulting in various interpretations of its meaning.

+One of the most widely circulated theories was proposed by historian Liborio Zerda, who suggests that Cundinamarca, Cundurcunca, Cutirimarca, or Cundurrumarca translates as “land or height where the condor lives.”
+According to SINIC, several scholars of linguistics agree that Cundinamarca has its roots in a combination of words from the Chibchan language spoken by the Muisca.

+On the other hand, the official website of the Government of Cundinamarca proposes that the name may derive from the words Cundi-ramarca and Cuntinamarca, which would have their origins in Aymara, the language spoken by ancient inhabitants of Peru and Bolivia.

+A notable aspect of the name Cundinamarca is its longevity, as it has been used to refer to the region since pre-Hispanic times.
+Despite the variations it has undergone throughout history, it has maintained its connection to Indigenous heritage, reflecting the cultural continuity of the area.